Zero Hour Contract Mortgages

 With this type of mortgage, most lenders will require that you’ve been employed by the same company for at least a year.
 However, others may agree to lend to you if you’ve started more recently.

 • Your role and sector: Your role and the sector you work in can also be a major factor.
-If your role requires a certain skill or qualification, it may be much more likely for your application to be approved.
+If your role requires a certain skill or qualification, it may be more likely for your application to be approved.
 For some professions such as nursing, you may be approved with a shorter work history than others.
 Or you may find your chances are boosted if you’ve worked in the same field for a long period.

 Does a zero hour contract mortgage need a bigger deposit?